capprogram/2021bootcamp/git-tutorial/00-contents.md

 ## 2. Configure Git.

-On your linux machine, run `git config` (in any directory) to set your name, email, and preferred options.
+On your machine, run these `git config` commands below (in any directory) to set your name, email, and preferred options.

 Examples: